-- In the guest stateroom above the berth headboard, to protect the port receptacles. - Above the companionway to the stateroom level, to protect the starboard receptacles.
+- In the master stateroom head above the toilet, to protect the port receptacles. - In the galley on the outboard cabinet, to protect the starboard receptacles.

 Testing GFCI Receptacles

 The GFCI receptacles are identified by Test and Reset buttons located between the receptacles' two outlets.